TheJaySmith/cr-img-demo/README.md

 ```

 ## We will also need to setup some environment variable.
 PROJECT_ID will be the project you set above.

-THE _IMAGE_ variable will be the name of the Docker image you create.
-You can use anything for image name. _SERVICE_ will be the name of the service you launch.
+## The _IMAGE_ variable will be the name of the Docker image you create.
+You can use anything for image name.

+##_SERVICE_ will be the name of the service you launch.
 This too can be anything you want.

 ```
 export PROJECT_ID='<your project>'